Assistive-Technology-Create-Team/plumshum.github.io/README.md

 # Overall Process:
 *For running machine learning*
 1. Run zip_compressor.py to create a zip folder.
+    After review, this method is okay, but I think it's better to just go on explorer and manually zip.
+    If you want to use this function, then make sure you open this folder outside of the github desktop, or else it will also extract the previous used files aswell.
 2. Upload the zip folder to Google Drive.
 3. Extract Files, and open the folder on Google Colab
 4. Run FallAllD_2_PYTHON_Structure_new.py to get the dataframe